shrnzz/C-prog-project/README.md

 }
 ```

-Below is the code for a fucntion that searchs an event stored in the calendar:
+Below is the code for a fucntion that searchs an event stored in the calendar.
+The SearchingEvent function will literally search and match the date in the event stored in the txt file and print out the event description with the date.
+If no events are found on that date the program will print out "No events found".
 ```ruby
 void SearchingEvent(const char* date){
     FILE *file = fopen ("events.txt", "r");